brandonbyr4/brandonbyr4/README.md

 ### Welcome to my GitHub 👋

 # About Me
-I'm a creative and passionate Sr. Frontend Developer with over 10 years of experience.
+I'm a creative and passionate frontend developer with over 10 years of experience.
 I am originally from Los Angeles, CA; however, I am currently living and working in Dallas TX.
 When I'm not writing code, I enjoy hiking, mountain biking, rock climbing, and taking care of my dog and two cats.

 # Preferred Technologies
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=brandonbyr4&layout=compact)